ezrosent/frawk/info/overview.md

 * frawk has a builtin `join_fields` function that produces a string of a particular range of input columns.
-* frawk provides an `int` function for converting a scalar value to an integer, and a `hex` function for converting a hexidecimal string to an integer.
+* frawk provides an `int` function for converting a scalar value to an integer, and a `hex` function for converting a hexadecimal string to an integer.
 It also supports hexadecimal numeric literals.
 * For scripts run with either of the `icsv`, `itsv` options, scripts that only split by whitespace, or scripts that only use one single-byte record and